sodadata/docs/soda-cl/failed-row-samples.md

 ## Customize sampling via data source configuration

-Where some of your data is sensitive, you can either disable the Soda Cloud sampler complelety for individual data sources, or use one of several ways to customize the Soda Cloud sampler to restrict failed row sample collection to only those datasets and columns you wish.
+Where some of your data is sensitive, you can either disable the Soda Cloud sampler completely for individual data sources, or use one of several ways to customize the Soda Cloud sampler to restrict failed row sample collection to only those datasets and columns you wish.

 See also: [Manage sensitive data]({% link soda/sensitive-data.md %})